 01 Mar National Gallery of Australia

-From 2018 to 2020, The Balnaves Foundation is supporting the Balnaves Contemporary Interventions Series.
+Since 2018, The Balnaves Foundation is supporting The Balnaves Contemporary Series.
 The Series involves contemporary artists disrupting and transforming spaces throughout the Gallery, presenting daring, large-scale experiences and re-imagine the concept of an art gallery.

-Balnaves Contemporary Intervention Series 1: Sarah Contos runs from 4 May to 24 September 2018, NGA Foyer.
+The Balnaves Contemporary Series 1: Sarah Contos runs from 4 May to 24 September 2018, NGA Foyer.

-Balnaves Contemporary Intervention Series 2: Jess Johnson and Simon Ward runs from 4 May to 26 August 2018, Contemporary Galleries.
+The Balnaves Contemporary Series 2: Jess Johnson and Simon Ward runs from 4 May to 26 August 2018, Contemporary Galleries.